 10 Bright Ideas for Weight Loss

-Instead of trying to starve yourself, choose foods that allow you to fill up on fewer calories.
+Instead of trying to starve yourself or eliminating foods you love, choose to prioritize foods that allow you to fill up on fewer calories.
 These are foods that are:

-Examples include fruits, vegetables, cooked whole grains such as barley, oatmeal, buckwheat bulgur (cracked wheat), quinoa, millet, wild rice and brown rice and legumes for protein.
-Always pick leaner choices such as white breast meat of poultry (without skin), pork loin, lean beef (eye of round roast and steak, sirloin tip side steak, top round roast and steak, bottom round roast and steak, and top sirloin steak), legumes, and seafood.
+Examples include fruits, vegetables, cooked whole grains such as barley, oatmeal, buckwheat bulgur (cracked wheat), quinoa, millet, wild rice and brown rice, and legumes for protein.
+Always pick leaner choices such as white breast meat of chicken or turkey (without skin), pork loin, lean beef (eye of round roast and steak, sirloin tip side steak, top round roast and steak, bottom round roast and steak, and top sirloin steak), legumes, and seafood.
 Prepare these items with little added fat.

 2. Don’t skip breakfast.